 Please give us as much notice as possible if you are not able to come to a course that you have booked.
 If you cancel with seven or more days notice, we will reschedule or refund your booking.
 For cancellations less than seven days before the workshop date – we may be able to offer you a discount on a future booking, but please note that we have to cover space, preparation and tutor costs and if you cancel at the last minute we still have to pay for these.

-‘Thermofax’ is a generic term for screen printing stencils created with a heat sensitive mesh made by the Japanese company Riso.
+‘Thermofax’ is a generic term for screen printing stencils created with a heat process, using a mesh made by the Japanese company Riso.
 The material consists of two layers – a polyester mesh much like regular screen printing fabric, and a heat sensitive film coating.
 It is a popular method for printing on textiles, but can also be used to good effect on paper.
-When using Panenka or 3M thermofax machines to make screens, line art is often more successful than blocked areas of colour, but thermofax screens made with a Riso Screenfax, GoccoPro or MiScreen can cope very well with both types of artwork.